karam-ellhaj/fantasy-predictions/deployment/readme.md

-# This is an the API endpoint for the machine learning model
+# This is the API endpoint for the machine learning model that predicts the points of the player in a match in fantasy
 #### the model excpects those features to predict the player total-points

 - position: Player's role on the field (e.g., forward, midfielder)